Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 \subsubsection{Frame Error Rate}

-Finally, we compare the FER results obtained from the system-level simulator with the FER obtained by emulating the real world measurement data, as depicted in Figure~\ref{fig:process}~(c).
-We obtain the FER during system level simulation by indexing the FER lookup table created using the methodology in Sec.~\ref{sec:methodology}.
+Finally, we compare the FER results obtained from the system-level simulator with the FER obtained by emulating the real world measurement data, as depicted in Fig.~\ref{fig:process}~(c).
+We obtain the FER during system-level simulation by indexing the FER lookup table created using the methodology in Sec.~\ref{sec:methodology}.
 We use $100$ realizations of the GSCM and average the obtained FER.
 This FER is compared with the one obtained by emulating a single measurement run.
 The FER is calculated by averaging the FER over $100$ transmitted frames.

-Figure~\ref{fig:validateFER} shows the average FER obtained by the system level simulation (solid line), the maximum FER obtained over all simulations (shaded area, contoured by a black solid line) and the FER we obtained by emulating the measurement data (dashed line).
+Fig.~\ref{fig:validateFER} shows the average FER obtained by the system-level simulation (solid line), the corresponding $95~\%$ confidence interval (CI) (shaded area, contoured by a black solid line) and the FER we obtained by emulating the measurement data (dashed line).

 The average FER obtained by system level simulation shows an excellent match with the measured one.
 A difference is only visible at two time instances, with the following explanation: (i) at $10\,\text{s}$ measurement time, the attenuation is increased due to balconies which we did not model in our GSCM as we import the data directly from OpenStreetMap; (ii) at $20\,\text{s}$ measurement time parked cars cause a partial obstruction depending on their orientation and size.
 At all the other positions we achieve a good match.